hydrobricks/hydrobricks-doc/doc/advanced.rst

    4922,0.008,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0
    4958,0.003,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0

-There is no need to specify the corresponding change in the generic ``ground`` land cover as it will be automatically computed to preserve the total hydro unit area.
+There is no need to specify the corresponding changes in the generic ``ground`` land cover as it will be automatically computed to preserve the total hydro unit area.